yuluyan/LuyanSite/content/posts/mma-min-index.md

 {{< mma 04dc8bf6-aeb6-4d81-9b0f-66609b15361a false >}}

 ## Using CompiledFunction
 OK now it's already 30x faster than what we have at first place.
 But can we do better?
 Sure.
-We can always resort to {{< mmaf Compile >}} when we really want speed.
+We can always resort to {{< f Compile mma >}} when we really want speed.
 The following is the simple code for finding the minimal.
-Notice that {{< mmaf Do >}} is used.
-There is an old saying goes that we should not use {{< mmaf Do >}} in Mathematica, which is true in most cases.
-But here since we are generating C code but not Mathematica's high level operations, performing a single linear search with {{< mmaf Do >}} in C code will be very efficient.
+Notice that {{< f Do mma >}} is used.
+There is an old saying goes that we should not use {{< f Do mma >}} in Mathematica, which is true in most cases.
+But here since we are generating C code but not Mathematica's high level operations, performing a single linear search with {{< f Do mma >}} in C code will be very efficient.
 That's another 3x faster.
 {{< highlight mathematica >}}
 minAndPosCompiled = Compile[{{list, _Real, 1}},
    	Module[{idx = 1, min = First[list], len = Length[list]},